ahdis/Test/files/MedicationCardDocument.md

   3                },
 ```

-The "informationSource" indicates which practitioner has prescribed the drug.
+* *informationSource:* The person or organization that provided the information about the taking of this medication

 ```
   1 "informationSource": {